About

 Andrea Yomtob, Illustrator / emerging author

 I graduated Art Center College of Designcum laude, in Illustration.
-I had a 20-year career as a 2d/3d animator, primarily at Nickelodeon Studios and Film Roman, where I contributed to many Emmy-nominated shows (i.e., Dora The Explorer, SpongeBob Squarepants, King Of The Hill, The Simpsons, etc.) in pre and post-production.
+I had a 20-year career as a 2d/3d computer animator, primarily at Nickelodeon Studios and Film Roman, where I contributed to many Emmy-nominated shows (i.e., Dora The Explorer, SpongeBob Squarepants, King Of The Hill, The Simpsons, etc.) in pre and post-production.

 I was a Finalist in the #PBParty Illustration Showcase in 2025, 2024 & 2023.
 In 2021, I won the SCBWI LA #KTIllustrates Award.
-I’m an active member of SCBWI, 12×12, and multiple critique groups.
+I have a one-on-one mentorship with an author/illustrator and am an active member of SCBWI, 12×12, and multiple critique groups.

 EDUCATION